olivierperez/kata-shame-on-it/README.md

 After restitution of each snippets, we can take a few minutes to discuss solutions proposed.

-##: memo: Help for the most beginners
+## :memo: Help for the most beginners

 To detect a code that deserves to be reworked there are some questions that can guide research: